Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Introduction

-Apart from several further variants of DRO, other data-driven decision procedures exist.
-A well-known example, popular in the machine learning community, is variance regularization \citep{maurer2009empirical}.
-This zoo of options can be quite unwieldy to a practitioner and begs the question of which –if any– decision tool they should prefer.
-In a recent line of work, the design of efficient and trustworthy decision methods was given direction by focusing on {\em statistically efficient} data-driven optimization procedures.
-Specifically, in \cite{vanparys2021data} it is shown based on a large deviation argument \cite{dembo2009large} that DRO with a Kullback-Leibler distance function $D$ in (\ref{dro}) (henceforth abbreviated as KL-DRO) provides a least conservative solution to a class of data-driven optimization problems, subject to an out-of-sample performance constraint.
-The established statistical efficiency of KL-DRO has shown to be resilient to the specific statistical framework considered as similar efficiency statements have been made in recent literature \citep{lam2019recovering, duchi2021statistics, bennouna2021learning}.
+In a recent line of work, the design of efficient and trustworthy decision methods was given direction by focusing on {\em least conservative} data-driven optimization procedures. { A robust data-driven decision $\hat x_n\in \arg\min \hat c_n(x)$ comes indeed via \eqref{eq:coverage-general} with the explicit promise that its decision will cost no more than the predicted cost $\hat c_n(\hat x_n)$ with high probability.
+However, should we have access to another estimator $\hat c_n'$ satisfying the same guarantee \eqref{eq:coverage-general} which is \textit{less conservative} in that $\hat c_n'(x) \leq \hat c_n(x)$ for all $x\in X$ then clearly the latter should be preferred over the former as its decision $\hat x'_n\in \arg\min \hat c'_n(x)$ promises lower downstream decision costs yet enjoys the same out-of-sample disappointment guarantee.
+In \cite{vanparys2021data} it is shown based on a large deviation argument \citep{dembo2009large} that DRO formulations with a Kullback-Leibler distance function $D$ in (\ref{dro}) (henceforth abbreviated as KL-DRO) provide a \textit{least conservative} proxy $\hat c^{\KL}_n$ which among a large class of proxies $\hat c$ satisfying the out-of-sample performance guarantee (\ref{eq:coverage-general}) enjoys the least conservative property that $\limsup_{n\to\infty}\hat c_n^{\KL}(x) \leq \liminf_{n\to\infty}\hat c_n(x)$ for all $x\in X$.
+While originally only established by \cite{vanparys2021data} for $\beta'(n)=\exp(-nr)$ for $r \geq 0$, an appropriately modified least conservativeness property of KL-DRO has been shown by \citet{bennouna2021learning} to extend to any $\beta'(n) \to 0$.} This statistical efficiency of KL-DRO in terms of downstream decision performance has been shown to be resilient to the specific statistical framework considered as similar efficiency statements have been made in recent literature \citep{lam2019recovering, duchi2021statistics}.
 However, as we have pointed out in this introduction, the statistical analysis of modern DRO formulations requires data with bounded support, light-tails or finite variance.
 In contrast, in many practical situations, data is heavy-tailed, and sometimes even has infinite variance \citep{nair2022fundamentals}.
-Heavy tails complicate the analysis of the statistical behavior of popular DRO approaches. \cite{pflug2007ambiguity}, who seems to be the first to consider Wasserstein DRO formulations, notes already that the rate with which the Wasserstein ambiguity set based on a coverage guarantee can shrink may be arbitrary slow if the tails of the distribution $\mb P$ are heavy enough due to a result by \cite{kersting1978geschwindigkeit}.
-The performance of data-driven decision-making algorithms in a heavy tailed setting remains poorly understood which this work seeks to address.
+Heavy tails complicate the analysis of the statistical behavior of popular DRO approaches. \cite{pflug2007ambiguity}, who seems to be the first to consider Wasserstein DRO formulations, notes already that the rate at which the Wasserstein ambiguity set based on a coverage guarantee can shrink may be arbitrarily slow if the tails of the distribution $\mb P$ are heavy enough due to a result by \cite{kersting1978geschwindigkeit}.
+The performance of data-driven decision-making algorithms in a heavy-tailed setting remains poorly understood, which this work seeks to address.